l900416/LTChat/LTChatDemo/Pods/Target Support Files/Pods-LTChatDemo/Pods-LTChatDemo-acknowledgements.markdown

 Group at the Institute for Software Integrated Systems (ISIS) and the Center for Distributed Object Computing of Washington University, St. Louis for the development of open-source software as part of the open-source software community.
-Submissions are provided by the submitter "as is" with no warranties whatsoever, including any warranty of merchantability, noninfringement of third party intellectual property, or fitness for any particular purpose.
+Submissions are provided by the submitter ``as is'' with no warranties whatsoever, including any warranty of merchantability, noninfringement of third party intellectual property, or fitness for any particular purpose.
 In no event shall the submitter be liable for any direct,